-- Hospitals > 100 beds: PCQC Annual reporting, submit by August 31, 2023 - Hospitals 50-99 beds: Submit attestation form no later than August 31, 2023 via email at HQIP@partnershiphp.org or fax to PHC 707-863-4316.
+- Hospitals > 100 beds: PCQC Annual reporting or other report alternative, submit by August 31, 2024 - Hospitals 50-99 beds: Submit attestation form no later than August 31, 2024 via email at HQIP@partnershiphp.org or fax to PHC 707-863-4316. - Hospitals <50 beds: Hospitals must submit an attestation form no later than August 31, 2024 via email at HQIP@partnershiphp.org or fax at 707-863-4316.

-Maternity Care Measures
+Measures 3-6: Maternity Care Measures

-Measures 3-6 Data Submission Instructions: Hospitals must submit timely\ data to California Maternal Quality Care Collaborative.
+Measures 3-6 Data Submission Instructions: Hospitals must submit timely data to California Maternal Quality Care Collaborative.
 Hospitals must authorize PHC to receive data from CMQCC by completing the authorization form available on the Maternal Data Center.

 For hospitals new to CMQCC: Legal agreement executed by September 30 of the HQIP Measurement Year.
-First data submission for months of July - October due to CMQCC by December 15, 2022.
+First data submission for months of July - October due to CMQCC by December 15, 2023.
 Timely data submission for each month after that, beginning in January of the Measurement Year.